Pediatric & Adult Craniofacial Fellowship

 Overview

-The cleft and craniofacial program at Vanderbilt was founded by past ASMS president Dr. Kevin Kelly and for over 30 years has maintained a high-volume of cases spanning the breadth of pediatric plastic, cleft and craniofacial surgery.
+The cleft and craniofacial program at Vanderbilt was founded by past ASMS president Dr. Kevin Kelly.
+For over 30 years it has maintained a high-volume of cases spanning the breadth of pediatric plastic, cleft and craniofacial surgery.

-The Department of Plastic Surgery at Vanderbilt University Medical Center is offering a comprehensive Craniofacial & Pediatric Plastic Surgery Fellowship, accredited by the American Society of Craniofacial Surgeons (ASCFS).
+The Department of Plastic Surgery at Vanderbilt University Medical Center offers a comprehensive Craniofacial & Pediatric Plastic Surgery Fellowship, accredited by the American Society of Craniofacial Surgeons (ASCFS).

 The fellowship is non-ACGME accredited and offers the fellow extensive training in seven distinct areas (with core faculty hyperlinks below) for a robust training in modern craniofacial surgery.
 Additionally, there are opportunities to explore further craniofacial offerings within and outside our department.